 Part 1 - To be Completed by Parent/Carer

 To the Head Teacher: School:

 (add name)

 My child (name) Date of birth:

+, , , , , , , , , , , , , , , , , , , ,

-Class has the following medical condition n
+Class has the following medical conditio n

-La table for his officer and have all the fall to the second table and the to the country of the

-I wish for him/her to have the following medicine adm imistered by school staff, as indicated below:
+I wish for him/her to have the following medicine adm inistered by school staff, as indicated below:

 Name of Medication:

-Name of Medication.

-Dose/Amount to be given

 Dose/Amount to be given:

+•

 Time(s) at which to be given:

-Time(s) at which to be given:
+(2)

 Means of administration:

-ivieans of autilitistration.
+Means of daministration.

-How long will the child require this medication to be a dministared?
+How long will the child require this medication to be a dministered

-Thow long will the child require this medication to be a unimistereu:
+How long will the child require this medication to be a uninisterea:

+K -111111111

-Known side effects and any special precautions (please a attach datails)
+Known side effects and any special precautions (please e attach details)

-known side effects and any special precautions (please e attacii detaiis)

-Dracaduras to take in case of emergency (please attack h dotaile)

 Procedures to take in case of emergency (please attack n details)

-F 5

 Emergency Contact 1 Emergency Contact 2

-Name Nome
+,

 Name: Name:

 Telephone Telephone

 relephone relephone

-Work Work:
+Work: Work:

-Work: WOTK.
+WOTK.
+WOIK.

 Home Home

 Home: Home:

-Mohile.
+Mahila

-Mobile Mobile:
+Mobile:

-Mobile: Palationship
+Mobile:

-Palationship Relationship:

 Relationship:

+Relationship:

-dicine personally to the Head Teacher or Medication Coordinator and to replace of undertake to inform the school immediately of any change of treatment that escribed.
-Name: Signature: Relationship to child: Date: Part 2 - To be completed by y Headteacher/Medication Coordinator Confirmation of agreement to administer medicine It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoon break , , (Child) will be given medication or supervised whilst he/she takes it by (name of member of staff) · This arrangement will continucture of medicine or until the • course of medicine or until the e parents instruct otherwise).
-News Name: Head Teacher/Medication Co.
-Signature:ordinator The state of the s School:
+icine personally to the Head Teacher or Medication Coordinator and to undertake to inform the school immediately of any change of treatme cribed.
+Name: Signature: Relationship to child: Date: Part 2 To be completed by Hoodtookey/Medication Coordinator Confirmation of agreement Headteacher/Medication Coordinator to administer medicine Community of agreement It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoon break) · (Child) will be given medication or supervised whilst he/she takes it by (nar me of member of staff) · This arrangement will continu course of medicine or until the • the course of medicine or until the parents instruct otherwise).
+Name: Signature: ordinator , School: